pmarrone/dspace-dev-docker/README.md

 This project runs on Docker-compose, setting up two containers: one for DSpace development environment and one for Postgres.
 The development container should include not only all DSpace's prerequisites but also some tweaks to get faster builds, deployments and better code hot-swapping.
-Eventually this should also include a preconfigured IDE, accessible using X11 forwarding to start running and debugging the project.

 # Why?